ElektraInitiative/libelektra/doc/dev/kdb-add-new-command.md

 ## _5. Validate_

-After following these stape the new command will show up when typing `kdb --help` and `kdb <your-cmd-name> --help` will show a usage message based on the specification you have provided in the `add...Spec` function.
+After following these steps the new command will show up when typing `kdb --help` and `kdb <your-cmd-name> --help` will show a usage message based on the specification you have provided in the `add...Spec` function.